Azure/kubeflow-labs/1-docker/README.md

 We will explain later how build locally you own image.

+# NOTE : ADD a section to explain the usage of docker apply to ML.

 #### Command line

 We will describe the most important command to start with in this section.